Points of Pride

 Michael Doyle, professor of food science and director of the Center for Food Safety, has been elected to the Institute of Medicine, the medical equivalent of the National Academy of Sciences and National Academy of Engineering.

-Sixteen internationally known authorities have joined UGA’s faculty as eminent scholars under the Georgia Research Alliance.
+Seventeen internationally known authorities have joined UGA’s faculty as eminent scholars under the Georgia Research Alliance.
 The GRA — a consortium of state government, private industry and six Georgia universities — provides funding for leading scientists and scholars whose research and development work will benefit the state’s economy.
 UGA’s eminent scholars are:

 - Clifton Baile, an expert in the molecular bases of energy balance regulation and growth